For superficial, deep cornea ulcers and/or infections in small animals;

 This graft is indicated for the treatment of corneal diseases, ulcerations, descemetocele, perforations, feline corneal sequestrum, and trauma where pharmaceutical interventions and/or temporary ocular bandage coverage have failed or are of no use.
 But the professional veterinary ophthalmologists are the final decision-maker in using this graft or other methods to repair the corneal defects.

 In order to successfully use this graft in veterinary ophthalmology, there are a handful of key points needed to be paid attentions.

 a.
-The rehydration time shall be strictly limited within 20-30 seconds, no longer than 60 seconds.
+The rehydration time shall be strictly limited within 10-20 seconds, no longer than 60 seconds.
 And avoid frequent flushing during the suture to prevent the graft from the over-edema.

 c.
 The unfulfilled re-epithelialization is the major reason for the dissolution of all grafting source (included but not limited autologous, homogeneous and heterogenous) and the failure of the keratoplasty.
-Therefore, the re-epithelialization time that would be normally completed in 3-10 days, no longer than 7 days and should be closely observed that is the most key factor for the survival of the graft after the transplantation.
+Therefore, the re-epithelialization time that would be normally completed in 3-10 days, no longer than 14 days shall be closely observed that is the most key factor for the survival of the graft after the transplantation.

-d.
-The full healing duration for lamellar keratoplasty is approximately 8 weeks, and 12-16 weeks for deep lamellar or penetrating keratoplasty.

 f.
+The full healing duration for lamellar keratoplasty is approximately 4-8 weeks, and 12-14 weeks for deep lamellar or penetrating keratoplasty.

-The fully restoration of the recipient’s corneal transparency would be achieved for lamellar keratoplasty like most feline sequestrum that is the most significant value for this graft, while the preservation of the recipient’s eyeball and some extend cosmetic and vision functions would be realized for those who are suffered from the descemetocelle or fully penetration injuries and administered penetrating keratoplasty.
+h.
+The fully restoration of the recipient’s corneal transparency would be achieved for lamellar keratoplasty like most feline sequestrum and those with descemetocele that is the most significant value for this graft, while the preservation of the recipient’s eyeball and some extend cosmetic and vision functions would be realized for those who are suffered from fully penetration injuries and administered penetrating keratoplasty.